smallDazza/T1A1_Workbook/README.md

 The following markup languages are used in web development:
  - HTML : HyperText Markup Language is used to create website pages.
 HTML defines the layout, structure and content displayed by defining different elements or tags in specific locations to render the appearence of text, images , multimedia or links to other files to display in a web browser.
 A element is placed by starting with a tag name (case sensitive) inside of a opening pair of "<" *name* ">", then the element content to display (not in all cases), and ended with the same tag name closed by a pair of "</" *name* ">".
 Some important must have element tags are `<html></html>, <head></head>, <title></title>, <body></body>` .
 Others are `<header>, <footer>, <p>, <img>, <article>, <section>, <div>, <ul>, <ol>, <li>.`

- - XML : eXtensible Markup Language is used to store and transfer data.It is different to HTML in that the document creator can define the tags and structure.
+ - XML : EXtensible Markup Language is used to store and transfer data.It is different to HTML in that the document creator can define the tags and structure.
 XML tags are customised for the purposes of the document being sent, but are enclosed in the same opening and closing angle brackets.
 The XML language is a standardised format so all different types of applications can interpret the same data.

- - XHTML : eXtensible HyperText Markup Language is a combination between both HTML & XML.
+ - XHTML : EXtensible HyperText Markup Language is a combination between both HTML & XML.
 It combines the presentation functions of HTML but with the strict standardised rules of XML.
 The XHTML syntax is very strict and each page needs to include one of 3 types of DTD (Document Type Definition) declarations.
 These XHTML element tags are mandatory in a document:  <!DOCTYPE> , `<html></html>`, a "xmlns" attribute must be in the `<html>` tag, `<head></head>, <title></title>, <body></body>`.
 The XHTML elements must also be in lowercase, properly nested and always closed.
 ~~~
 [Ref1](https://developer.mozilla.org/en-US/) , [Ref2](https://wpamelia.com/markup-languages/) , [Ref3](https://www.w3schools.com/)